-The Government expectations for attainment have risen over the last few years and in order to help your child reach Age Related Expectations based on the New Curriculum, we are setting homework each week, this could be Maths or one relating to English.
+We set homework each week, this could be maths, English or both.
 The homework will be followed up in class so it is essential that your child completes this at home in order to keep up with what they are learning in school.

 Under the new National Curriculum, children should know their times tables by the end of year 4.
-We are working very hard at this in school but we need your help.
-Please can you help us, to help your child by practising their times tables at home.
+We are working very hard at this in school but please can you help us by getting your child to practise their times tables at home.

-We have many resources in school to help, should you need them, including flip/flap cards and times table grids.
-In addition, there are many online resources.
+We have many resources in school to help, just ask your child's class teacher.
+There are many online resources.

 Hit the button

-This year, we are working hard to promote children's love for reading.
+We are working hard to promote children's love for reading.
 Learning to read and reading for pleasure go hand in hand.
-You can help your child by encouraging them to read or by reading with them at home ever night, for at least 10 minutes.
+You can help your child by encouraging them to read or by reading with them at home ever night.
 Reading aloud to your child can be one of the most enjoyable parenting experiences.
 We hope that you and your child create many loving memories as you explore books together.
-Sharing a book together with your child is time for binding, relaxing and gives you the opportunity to escape into another world with your child.
-Reading for pleasure will help develop your child's vocabulary, communication, concentration, empathy and imagination.
+Sharing a book together with your child is time for binding, relaxing and gives you the opportunity to escape into another world with them.
+Reading will help develop your child's vocabulary, communication, concentration, empathy and imagination.
 It is a well-known fact, that good readers make good writers.

 How can you help your child enjoy reading?